Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Start with a slow lap that ignores cosmetics.
 Feel turf near the road for grit that still sits in crowns.
 Look up into canopies for broken hangers you never noticed from inside.
 If irrigation already ran on a schedule while you were gone, confirm heads still throw where plants actually live, not only where the controller thinks they live.

-The lawn story is usually water plus wear, not mystery disease
+The lawn story is usually water plus wear

 Needles can bronze slowly through winter dryness, then look suddenly worse when warm days pull moisture you cannot replace with a single hose drag.
 If large conifers frame the house in Vail or Aspen, note which faces bake first.
 Deep root watering and plant health care are the service lines we most often tie together after a quiet winter without steady moisture.